jackcamerontaylor/jackcamerontaylor/README.md

 ## 👤 About Me

 Hi, I'm Jack Taylor, a final-year Computer Science and Mathematics student at The University of Edinburgh.
 I have a strong passion for Data Science and Artificial Intelligence, with a particular interest in applying these skills to the environmental sector.
-I am eager to leverage my expertise to contribute to innovative solutions for environmental challenges.
+I am eager to leverage my expertise to contribute to innovative solutions for environmental challenges!

 ## 🌐 Social & Contact